PredictiveScienceLab/variational-elliptic-SPDE/README.md

 #### The novel features of our approach are:

-1. Our method is simulator-free i.e.liberated from the requirement of a deterministic forward solver unlike the existing approaches.
+1. Our method is simulator-free i.e. liberated from the requirement of a deterministic forward solver unlike the existing approaches.
 2. The DNN is trained by minimizing a physics-informed loss function obtained from deriving a variational principle for the elliptic SPDE.

 The significance of the proposed approach is that it overcomes a fundamental limitation of existing state-of-the-art methodologies – it eliminates the requirement of a numerical solver for the deterministic forward problem whose individual evaluations are potentially very expensive.
 The proposed methodology is easy to implement and scalable to cases where the uncertain input data is characterized by large stochastic dimensionality.
 We demonstrate our solver-free approach through various examples where the elliptic SPDE is subjected to different types of high-dimensional input uncertainties.
 Also, we solve high-dimensional uncertainty propagation and inverse problems.